canonical-ols/snapstore-snap-docs/docs/how-to/synchronise-with-a-dedicated-store.md

 This will export any snaps available in the store, with their channel maps, metadata, and assertions.

-Once you move the exported store bunclde to your on-prem store, you can run the import command:
+Once you move the exported store bundle to your on-prem store, you can run the import command:

 ```{terminal}
 :user: user